 Refund and Compensation

 In the event that the University was unable to preserve continuation of study for students, it would seek to provide appropriate compensation to students.
 The University has established procedures for determining compensation.
-The policy can be found here.
+You can download the Student Refund and Compensation policy.